ADMINISTRATIVE STAFF

 PUBLISHER

-My name is David, I am an associate publisher of “El Ojo del Lago.”
+My name is David, I am publisher of “El Ojo del Lago.”
 One of the objectives of our magazine is to get you to love and appreciate our little corner of the world, we believe once you know the area you won’t want to leave.
 As for myself, I went to elementary school in Ajijic, studied one year in Canada and did the rest of my schooling in Guadalajara.
 I have a marketing and business administration degree.
 I like living at lakeside because I get the opportunity to meet people from very diverse cultural backgrounds that come from all over the world

 BRUCE FRASER